Reliable Spanners for Metric Spaces: Preliminaries

 that is, distances are preserved (up to a factor of $t$) for all pairs of points not contained in $\EBSet$.
 The quantity $\cardin{\EBSet \setminus \BSet}$ is the \emphi{loss} of $\G$ under the attack $\BSet$.
 The \emphi{loss rate} of $\G$ is $\lossY{\G}{\BSet} = \cardin{\EBSet \setminus \BSet} / \cardin{\BSet}$.
 For $\epsR\in(0,1)$, the graph $\G$ is \emphi{$\epsR$-reliable} (in the deterministic or non-oblivious setting), if $\lossY{\G}{\BSet} \leq \epsR$ holds for any attack $\BSet \subseteq \PS$.
 Furthermore, the graph $\G$ is \emphi{$\epsR$-reliable in expectation} (or in the oblivious model), if $\Ex{\lossY{\G}{\BSet}} \leq \epsR$ holds for any oblivious attack $\BSet \subseteq \PS$. \end{definition}

-\begin{remark:unnumbered} The damaged set $\EBSet$ is not necessarily unique, since there might be freedom in choosing the point to include in $\EBSet$ for a pair that does not have a $t$-path in $\G\setminus \BSet$. \end{remark:unnumbered}
+\begin{remark} The damaged set $\EBSet$ is not necessarily unique, since there might be freedom in choosing the point to include in $\EBSet$ for a pair that does not have a $t$-path in $\G\setminus \BSet$. \end{remark}

-\paragraph*{Miscellaneous}
+\subsection{Miscellaneous}